kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Enhanced_Theory_Presentation.md

     EmployeeID,
     FirstName,
     LastName,
-    Salary
+    BaseSalary
 FROM Employees
-ORDER BY Salary DESC;
+ORDER BY BaseSalary DESC;

 -- This might return more than 5 rows if multiple employees -- have the same salary as the 5th highest salary